-Any time you’re about to entertain, two central questions come to mind: What should I make?
+When it comes to holiday entertaining and hosting a holiday appetizer party, two central questions come to mind: What should I make?
 And, how much should I serve?

-Let’s tackle these questions in the context of a cocktail-appetizer party.
-These are great parties to throw because you can set a semi-short time window (say 2 or 3 hours), and be clear that this isn’t dinner, but a party comprised of various nibbles and drinks.
+Let’s tackle these questions in the context of a cocktail party.
+These are great parties to throw because you can set a semi-short time window (say 2 or 3 hours), and be clear that this isn’t dinner, but a party comprised of various holiday appetizer bites and drinks.
 Also, unless you have a large space that can hold several rented tables for a sit-down dinner, this will allow you to fit more people in your space.

 As for how much?
 If you are not providing dinner after, then you’ll want to go heavy on the hors d’oeuvres.
 Think of about 10 “bites” per person.
 A “bite” could be a jumbo shrimp, an ounce of cheese or sausage or smoked fish, a small fried pastry, a crostini, a tablespoon of hummus on a chip, a small handful of nuts.
-Round up so you’re covered, but that’s a good baseline.
+Round up so you’re covered, but that’s a good baseline for holiday entertaining.

 Crispy Carrot and Broccoli Fritters can be sautéed earlier in the day, held to the side, and then reheated in the oven in batches and served hot.
 Dollop the warm fritters with the lemony dip, which can be made up to 2 days beforehand, or put the dip on the side and let people dollop theirs as they wish.